heliholic/devel/REF-DESIGN.md

 This port shall be labelled as "Port E".

-The signal pins (TX/RX) are connected to the MCU pins PC10/PC11.
+The signal pins are connected to the MCU pins PC10 (TX) and PC11 (RX).

 ### Expansion Port G

-The expansion port G for a GPS and a Compass is _optional_, but it must be implemented together with Port E.
+The expansion port G for a GPS and a Compass is _optional_, but must be implemented together with Port E.

-The Port G replaces Ports A and B.
+The Ports G and E replace Ports A and B.

 The connector type is 6-pin JST-GH, with the following pins: